mpraski/cpga/README.md

 #### To-Do

 - [x] Add documentation for user-facing classes
+- [X] Add namespaces to separate packages
-- [ ] Improve code quality (define namespaces, extract headers to a dedicated directory for including)
+- [ ] Extract headers to a dedicated directory for including as a library
 - [ ] Write unit tests (leverage CAF testing DSL for actor code)
 - [ ] Provide benchmarks